Formal Ball

 Dress Code

-If you have medical restrictions on footwear or movement, please contact formal@teamtekko.us as soon as you can to discuss options.
+If you have medical restrictions on footwear or movement, please contact formal@teamtekko.us as soon as possible so we can help you access our event in a way that both accomodates you and keeps everyone in the spirit of a Formal Ball.

 All other Tekko standards of dress must be met in addition to the following.